-Thom serves a critical leadership role in developing, articulating and executing the company’s growth and implementation strategies.
-Thom’s operational leadership has deepened the company’s focus on “Operational Excellence:” ensuring that the domestic field operations implements with fidelity the Company’s proprietary Five Strand Design®; successfully re-tooling the company’s enrollment function; building and implementing an effective and efficient account management model; developing a coherent communications and social media strategy; and managing the operational features of the company’s strategic alliance with Magic Johnson Enterprises.
-Thom’s operational leadership has dramatically impacted the company’s P&L, including a substantial (nearly $9 million) improvement in Gross Profits for its Magic Johnson Bridgescape product line.
+Thom initially joined EdisonLearning as General Counsel, and later assumed the role of Chief Operating and Legal Officer.
+Throughout, he has served in critical leadership roles developing, articulating and executing the company’s growth and implementation strategies.
+Thom’s leadership has deepened the company’s focus on Growth; “Operational Excellence:” ensuring that the domestic field operations are implemented with fidelity to the company’s proprietary Five Strand Design®; successfully re-tooling the company’s enrollment function; building and implementing an effective and efficient account management model; developing a coherent communications and social media strategy; and managing the operational features of the company’s strategic alliance with Magic Johnson Enterprises.

 Thom received his undergraduate degree in Political Science at DePauw University in Greencastle, Indiana with an emphasis on economics and international relations.
 Thom received his Juris Doctor from the University of Cincinnati College of Law.

 Maureen Ryan is Chief Financial Officer of EdisonLearning, a leading international educational services provider with nearly a generation of experience creating effective and sustainable solutions to raise student achievement.
 In this role, she is responsible for the financial leadership of the company, and for upholding strong financial management and accountability.

 Throughout her tenure with the company, which began in 1999, Maureen has held positions of increasing responsibility in both the operational and financial divisions of the organization.
 In her most recent role as Senior Vice President of Budget and Operations, she created and executed the annual operations budget, successfully implemented innovative solutions to complex operational needs, and monitored company progress against strategic initiatives and academic achievement targets.